-If the phone is not reachable and the UconnectTM Phone is operational, you may reach the emergency number as follows:
+If the phone is not reachable and the Uconnect® Phone is operational, you may reach the emergency number as follows:

-- Press the 🌭 button to begin. - After the "Listening" prompt and the following beep, say "Call Emergency or Dial Emergency" and the UconnectTM Phone will instruct the paired mobile phone to call the emergency number.
+- Press the Subtraction to begin. - After the "Listening" prompt and the following beep, say "Call Emergency" or "Dial Emergency" and the Uconnect® Phone will instruct the paired mobile phone to call the emergency number.
 This feature is supported in the U.S., Canada, and Mexico.

-- The Emergency call may also be initiated by using the touch-screen. - The emergency number dialed is based on the country where the vehicle is purchased (911 for the U.S. and Canada and 060 for Mexico).
-The number dialed may not be applicable with the available mobile service and area.

-• The UconnectTM Phone does slightly lower your chances of successfully making a phone call as to that for the mobile phone directly.
+- UNDERSTANDING THE FEATURES OF YOUR VEHICLE 163 NOTE: - The Emergency call may also be initiated by using the touch-screen. - The emergency number dialed is based on the country 3 where the vehicle is purchased (911 for the U.S. and Canada and 060 for Mexico).
+The number dialed may not be applicable with the available mobile service and area. - The Uconnect® Phone does slightly lower your chances of successfully making a phone call as to that for the mobile phone directly.

-Your phone must be turned on and connected to the UconnectTM Phone to allow use of this vehicle feature in emergency situations, when the mobile phone has network coverage and stays connected to the UconnectTM Phone.
+Your phone must be turned on and connected to the Uconnect[®] Phone to allow use of this vehicle feature in emergency situations, when the mobile phone has network coverage and stays connected to the Uconnect® Phone.

-Towing Assistance
+Roadside Assistance

-If you need towing assistance:
+If you need roadside assistance:

-- Press the 📞 button to begin. - After the "Listening" prompt and the following beep, say "Towing Assistance".
+- Press the Subtron to begin. - After the "Listening" prompt and the following beep, say "Roadside Assistance".

-- The towing assistance call may also be initiated by touch. - The towing assistance number dialed is based on the country where the vehicle is purchased (1-800-528-2069 for the U.S., 1-877-213-4525 for Canada, 55-14-3454 for Mexico City and 1-800-712-3040 for outside Mexico City in Mexico).
-Please refer to the Chrysler Group LLC 24-Hour "Towing Assistance" coverage details in the Warranty Information Booklet and on the 24-Hour Towing Assistance Card.
+- The roadside assistance call may also be initiated by touch. - The roadside assistance number dialed is based on the country where the vehicle is purchased (1-800-528-2069 for the U.S., 1-877-213-4525 for Canada, 55-14-3454 for Mexico City and 1-800-712-3040 for outside Mexico City in Mexico).
+Please refer to the FCA US LLC 24-Hour "Roadside Assistance" coverage details in the Warranty Information Booklet and on the 24-Hour Roadside Assistance Card.